 CipherBox: Cipher’s tool allows businesses to add 24/7 threat monitoring, detection, and incident response capabilities to their tech stack.
 The solution falls within the category of Managed Detection and Response (MDR) tools that boost the security of a system.

 The following books are valuable reads to explore current trends in and various aspects of cloud security:

 “Cloud Technologies: An Overview of Cloud Computing Technologies for Managers” (2021) by Roger McHaney.
 The book is a step-to-step guide to cloud-based systems including their security structure and the role of cloud providers in protecting sensitive data.

-“Security, Privacy, and Digital Forensics in the Cloud” (2019) edited by Lei Chen, Hassan Takabi, Nhien-An Le-Khac.
-A must read for those involved in SaaS security, the book systematically discusses security and privacy aspects of the cloud, as well as the digital forensics of cloud data, applications, and services.
+“Security, Privacy, and Digital Forensics in the Cloud” (2019) edited by Lei Chen, Hassan Takabi, and Nhien-An Le-Khac.
+A must-read for those involved in SaaS security, the book systematically discusses the security and privacy aspects of the cloud, as well as the digital forensics of cloud data, applications, and services.

 To discover how prioritizing data and operational security is achieved with software features and security practices, check out our “Intro to SaaS Security and Architecture”.